uugengiven/man-bid/md/week01/intro_to_commandline.md

 #### Non-Powershell Commands

 There are commands that were written pre-Powershell that are still used in the shell.
 Small commands such as `ping` or more complex ones such as `netsh` are not Powershell commands but programs that run via the shell.
-They have command line interfaces and can be invoked via scripts.
-There are a collection of built in commands in Windows.
+They have command-line interfaces and can be invoked via scripts.
+There are a collection of built-in commands in Windows.
 Often specific commands are added by server software to help control the software via the command line.

 You will learn more about these commands as we go through the weeks.